 Everything you should know about an oral cancer screening

+Be in the know!
 Like the saying goes, it is better to be safe than sorry.
-Detecting early signs of oral cancer will help to intervene and manage the disease before it progresses to something impossible to cure or manage.
+Detecting early signs of oral cancer will help intervene and address the disease before it progresses to something more complex and improve prognosis.

-Oral cancer screening involves a physical and visual exam of the oral cavity (the teeth, the tongue, the lips, beneath the tongue, hard palate (the bony roof of the mouth), the gums, and buccal mucosa (the inside lining of the cheeks and lips) and other connected tissues.
-It acts as reassurance that the patient is okay and cancer free, but if the patient has signs of oral cancer, he/she can start early treatment.
+Oral cancer screening involves a physical and visual exam of the oral cavity (the teeth, the tongue, the lips, beneath the tongue, hard palate (the bony roof of the mouth), the gums and the buccal mucosa (the inside lining of the cheeks and lips) and other connective tissues.
+It is essential at every new patient comprehensive exam to screen for any abnormalities or pathologies in the intraoral and extraoral cavity.

 What is oral cancer?
-This is type of cancer that occurs in any part of the mouth (lips, tongue, gums, floor of the mouth, roof of the mouth and inner lining of the cheeks).
-Always watch out for pain in mouth or ear, persistent mouth sore, abnormal swallowing, chronic hoarseness, non-tender lump in neck, and peculiar sore throat.
-Such signs can be associated with oral cancer.
-Visit your dentist in case you experience them.
+This type of cancer occurs in any part of the mouth (lips, tongue, gums, floor of the mouth, roof of the mouth, or inner lining of the cheeks).
+Always watch out for pain in the mouth or the ears, persistent mouth sores growing in size, discoloration, painful swallowing, chronic hoarseness, non-tender lump in the neck, and chronic sore throats.
+Make sure you visit your dentist if you are experiencing one of these signs of symptoms!

 Why do you need oral cancer screening?

-With a low survival rate of 60% in 5 years, the best thing you can do is to go for check up.
-Oral cancer screening should be part of your wellness to-do list, if you want to increase your chance of cancer survival.
-During your dental regular check-up, your dentist at URBN Dental will check for any signs and symptoms of oral cancer.
+With a low survival rate of 60% in 5 years, the best thing you can do is go for a check-up!
+Oral cancer screening should be part of your wellness to-do list to ensure all types of abnormalities and pathologies are detected early for better prognosis.
+During your routine dental exam, your dentist at URBN Dental will check for any signs and symptoms of oral cancer.

 Who is more susceptible to needing oral cancer screening?